vmware-archive/simple-service-broker/sample-client/README.md

     ```

 ##What Just Happened?
-There is no obvious configuration in sample-client.
-Because it uses the sample-connector, all we needed to do to get it to connect to the sample service is:
+Looking at the project [source directory](https://github.com/cf-platform-eng/simple-service-broker/tree/master/sample-client/src/main/java/io/pivotal/cf/service/client), there is no obvious configuration in sample-client.
+Because it uses [sample-connector](https://github.com/cf-platform-eng/simple-service-broker/tree/master/sample-connector), all we needed to do to get it to connect to sample-service is:

 1. Add hello-service as a dependency in the manifest file.
-2. Add the @ServiceScan annotation to the [Application](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-client/src/main/java/io/pivotal/cf/service/client/Application.java) class.
+1. Add the @ServiceScan annotation to the [Application](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-client/src/main/java/io/pivotal/cf/service/client/Application.java) class.
-3. Add the @RestController annotation to [HelloClientController](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-client/src/main/java/io/pivotal/cf/service/client/HelloClientController.java) and include [HelloRepository](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-connector/src/main/java/io/pivotal/cf/service/connector/HelloRepository.java) as a constructor param.
+1. Add the @RestController annotation to [HelloClientController](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-client/src/main/java/io/pivotal/cf/service/client/HelloClientController.java) and include [HelloRepository](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-connector/src/main/java/io/pivotal/cf/service/connector/HelloRepository.java) as a constructor param.

-##What we did not need to do:
+##What we did *not* need to do:
-We did not need to tell sample-client what the hello-service was, or where to find it, or what credentials to use, or anything.
+We did not need to:
+  * tell sample-client what the hello-service was
+  * or where to find it
+  * or what credentials to use
-We did not need to parse through json or directly process environment variables.
+  * or parse through json or directly process environment variables
+  * or anything other than include the sample-client jar in our [project dependencies](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-client/pom.xml#L26-L30)

 Consider providing a connector to your broker: your clients will thank you.